 Are IPM and organic methods the same thing?

-No. Although organic food production applies many of the same concepts as IPM, it is more restrictive, limiting use of pesticides and fertilizers to those produced from natural sources instead of allowing synthetic chemicals as some IPM strategies do.
+Not always.
+Organic food production is more restrictive, limiting use of pesticides and fertilizers to those produced from natural sources instead of allowing synthetic chemicals as some IPM strategies do.
 However, IPM can be used in every type of production and you can adopt an organic IPM management strategy.

 Steps to following IPM

 Right plant, right site.
-Vegetables grow best in well- drained soils and full sun – a minimum of six hours a day, ideally eight to 10 hours.
-Get a soil test at the MSU Soil Test website to find out about soil pH, needed nutrients, organic matter content, soil type and to receive recommendations to improve the soil.
-Michigan State University Extension provides an easy-to-use soil test kit that can be purchased at the MSU Extension Bookstore (search for E3154).
+Vegetables grow best in well-drained soils and full sun – a minimum of six hours a day, ideally eight to 10 hours.
+Get a soil test at https://homesoiltest.msu.edu/ to find out about soil pH, needed nutrients, organic matter content, soil type and to receive recommendations to improve the soil.
+Michigan State University Extension provides an easy-to-use soil test kit that can be purchased at the MSU Extension Bookstore (search E3154).

 Start with healthy plants.
-Buy well-branched, stocky transplants with healthy leaves, sturdy stems and well- established root systems.
+Buy well-branched, stocky transplants with healthy leaves, sturdy stems and well-established root systems.
 Transplants need good root systems to quickly establish in the garden.
 Roots should be well formed, whitish and hold the soil mass together.
-Avoid older, overgrown transplants with flowers or fruit as this will limit yields.
+Avoid older, overgrown or pot-bound transplants with flowers or fruit, as this will limit yields.
 Reject plants with soft, brown or rotten roots.
 Select varieties with multiple disease and insect resistance or tolerance, if possible.

 Employ environmentally-friendly pest management methods

-Keep tools and equipment clean by using a solution of 10 percent chlorine bleach to disinfest tools after using them on diseased plants.
+Keep tools and equipment clean by using a solution of 10% chlorine bleach to disinfest tools after using them on diseased plants.
 Keep plantings clean by removing and destroying diseased plants or those that are severely infested with insects during the growing season.

-Rotate the garden location and where you plant crops within the garden every few years if space is available to avoid the buildup of plant diseases and insects.
+Rotate the garden location and where you plant crops within the garden every few years if space is available.
+This will help avoid the buildup of plant diseases and insects.